Musar literature: Literature by the Musar movement

-Musar literature by Reform rabbis
+By Reform rabbis

 Musar literature has been composed by Reform rabbis including Ruth Abusch-Magder, noted for her writing on humility, and Karyn Kedar, noted for her writing on forgiveness.

-Musar literature by Conservative rabbis
+By Conservative rabbis

 Musar literature has been composed by Conservative rabbis, including Amy Eilberg (noted for her writing on curiosity and courage) and Danya Ruttenberg (noted for her writing on curiosity).

 Rabbi Ira F. Stone, founder of the Center for Contemporary Mussar, is the author of _A Responsible Life; Thje Spiritual Path of Mussar_, as well as a commentary on the classic Mussar texts Mesillat Yesharim and Tomer Devorah.

-Musar literature by Reconstructionist rabbis
+By Reconstructionist rabbis

 Musar literature has been composed by Reconstructionist rabbis, including Susan Schnur (noted for her writing on forgiveness), Sandra Lawson (noted for her writing on curiosity), Rebecca Alpert (noted for her writing on humility), and Mordecai Kaplan (noted for his writing on humility).
 Schnur's writings show how gender matters in discussion of forgiveness as a virtue.